Neural Causal Graph Collaborative Filtering

 \subsubsection{\textbf{Effect of Dropout Ratio}}

 We employ a node dropout layer in the causal graph encoder to prevent model overfitting.
 We show the influence of node dropout ratio $p$ on the three datasets in Figure~\ref{fig:parameter} (d) (e) (f).
-We observe that the performance of CNGCF on both Amazon-Beauty, Amazon-Appliances and Epinions exhibits a decreasing trend as we increase the node dropout ratio $p$ from $0.0$ to $0.3$, but recovers at $p=0.4$.
-After $p=0.4$, the performance of CNGCF decreases as the dropout ratio increases.
-We believe that the reduced performance could be attributed to the removal of crucial information that the model needs to learn from the data, thus impairing the CNGCF's performance.
-Nevertheless, the recovered performance at $p=0.4$ indicates that CNGCF is robust to balance the loss of information and overfitting.
+We observe that the performance of NCGCF on both Amazon-Beauty, Amazon-Appliances and Epinions exhibits a decreasing trend as we increase the node dropout ratio $p$ from $0.0$ to $0.3$, but recovers at $p=0.4$.
+After $p=0.4$, the performance of NCGCF decreases as the dropout ratio increases.
+We believe that the reduced performance could be attributed to the removal of crucial information that the model needs to learn from the data, thus impairing the NCGCF's performance.
+Nevertheless, the recovered performance at $p=0.4$ indicates that NCGCF is robust to balance the loss of information and overfitting.